selcukmart/FormGenerator/Wiki/Select.md

 ```

 Since there is from = sql in the options section, a database query is needed.
-In some cases, from = key_value_array is defined instead of sql. in these cases, the array element and its counterpart are included.
+In some cases, from = key_label_array is defined instead of sql. in these cases, the array element and its counterpart are included.
 An example of this is below.

 ```
 [